dailybruin/the-stack/_posts/2021-6-09-ucla-filming-locations.md

 <div id= 'chartdiv' style='height: 100vh'></div>

-<p id = "captions">This timeline includes the highest-rated productions filmed at UCLA.
+<p class = "captions">This timeline includes the highest-rated productions filmed at UCLA.
 These IMDb ratings are accurate as of June 1.
 The highest-rated films have ratings greater than or equal to 7.5/10.
 </p>

 The first instance of filmography at UCLA on IMDb dates back to the 1932 film “Shopworn,” a romantic drama about a forbidden love between a poor woman and an upper-class man.